Prague Castle skeleton: Modern assessment

 The remains and grave goods were kept in storage and away from public view until 2004.
 A modern study of the remains identified the fire striker as a common piece of Viking equipment.
 Indeed, the majority of the skeleton's possessions have been identified as resembling Viking equipment.
 The sword has been identified as a high-quality item almost certainly crafted in Western Europe.
 It is of a type used by the Vikings in northern, western and central Europe.
 The knives and bucket have been identified as being manufactured near Prague.

 The cause of death has not been determined, but the man is thought to have died at around age 50.
-Analysis of the Strontium isotopes in the skeleton's teeth has shown that he grew up in Northern Europe, likely on the southern Baltic coast or in Denmark.
+Analysis of the strontium isotopes in the skeleton's teeth has shown that he grew up in Northern Europe, likely on the southern Baltic coast or in Denmark.
 This area was home to the Vikings, Slavs and Baltic tribes.

 Jan Frolik of the Czech Academy of Sciences has suggested that the individual came to Prague as a young man to serve the early dukes of Bohemia (either Bořivoj I or Spytihněv I).
 These dukes founded the Přemyslid dynasty from their seat at Prague Castle.

 Due to the complex national identities of early-Medieval Europe, it is possible that the individual regarded himself as a Viking, a Slav or both.
 This is reflected by the mixed origin of his possessions.
-Due to his high-status grave goods and prominent burial location, the man likely held a position of prominence in the castle.
-The University of Helsinki is working on DNA analysis of the skeleton that may help to provide more information on his ethnicity.
+Due to his high-status grave artifacts and prominent burial location, the man likely held a position of prominence in the castle.
+The University of Helsinki was working on DNA analysis of the skeleton that could help elucidate his ethnicity.
 The amount of modern testing carried out on IIIN199 has been described as second only to the remains of Ötzi the Iceman.

 The conflicting assessments of IIIN199 have been described as reflecting "the fate of Czechoslovakia and Central Europe, as the burial became entangled with Czech identity, Nazi occupation and the manipulation of archaeology".